Red Wine Cake using box mix and leftover red wine that has been frozen.

 Who did all the work?
 As usual, Ms. Betty Crocker.

 As with the Orange Soda Cake, I leave it to the experts.
 Basically just add red wine, cinnamon, and water.
-I followed the recipe on The Parsley Thief’s website, subbing butter for oil and and 2 TB egg whites for one of the eggs (we ran out).
+I followed the recipe on The Parsley Thief’s website, subbing butter for oil and and 2 tablespoons of egg whites for one of the eggs (we ran out).

 Aaaand pudding mix!
 Always the secret ingredient.
 (Remember my Figgy Pudding cookies?)